 Wander along one of the most beautiful stretches of the river Thames at South Bank. 💦

-You’ll have lots of opportunities to get your arts and culture fix at South Bank too.
-Visit Southbank Centre for exciting artists or see world famous modern and contemporary art at Tate Modern. 🎨 At Shakepeare’s Globe you can step back into history and witness the works of William Shakespeare in front of your eyes.
+You’ll also have lots of opportunities to get your arts and culture fix at South Bank too.
+Visit Southbank Centre for exciting artists or see world famous modern and contemporary art at Tate Modern. 🎨 Stop off at Shakepeare’s Globe where you can step back into history and witness the works of William Shakespeare in front of your eyes.

 There’s plenty of places to eat and drink from street food to fine dining.
 In between Southwark and London Bridge you’ll find historic Borough Market, offering a range of high-quality food and produce from across Britain and the world. 🍽